 There are just a few basic features on the Quandary.
-The hand pockets are on the small side and didn't even fit our hands into them well.
+The hand pockets are on the small side and don't even fit our hands into them well.
 The zippered side pocket is nice and large though and can accommodate a smartphone.
 There are two flat pockets on the behind, one of which has a zipper.
-We thought the internal drawstring was a bit of a joke though — it's a thin and stretchy piece of elastic that doesn't tighten the pant very effectively.
+We think the internal drawstring is a bit of a joke though — it's a thin and stretchy piece of elastic that doesn't tighten the pant very effectively.
 This is too bad because the Quandary pants tend to sag and stretch out during the day, and we were hoping for a better way to keep them up.
 Luckily there are belt loops, though that is usually not our favorite option for tightening our hiking pants if we're wearing it under a hip belt.

-We liked wearing these pants on shorter hikes close to home and while rock climbing.
+We like wearing these pants on shorter hikes close to home and while rock climbing.
 They aren't very water resistant and take a while to dry, so we don't recommend these as a backcountry hiking pant.

 The Quandary retails for $80, which is pretty standard for a pair of hiking pants these days.
 They don't convert to a short or capri, making them less versatile than the two-for-one options (though not everyone likes that look or style).
 There are a handful of pants that score better than the Quandary while costing the same (or less!).